ibuddieat/zk_libcod/doc/added_dvars.md

     * Type: Boolean
     * Default: True
     * Effect: Toggle logging of successful rcon commands.
+  * `sv_minimizeSysteminfo`
+    * Type: Integer
+    * Default: 0
+    * Min.
+Value: 0
+    * Max.
+Value: 3
+    * Effect:
+      * If set to 1, removes some dvars from systeminfo config string so that more .iwd files can be used in a mod without having clients running into "iwd sum/name mismatch errors".
+Instead, the cod info flag will be set on them so that they are still synchronized with the clients on connect.
+However, further changes during runtime are not synchronized until gamestate is resent (e.g., during a map switch).
+Therefore, when using this functionality, it is advised to synchronize these dvars with the clients via script whenever their value changes.
+Dvars that still stay in the systeminfo config string, unless configured otherwise, are:
+      	* cl_allowDownload
+      	* cl_wwwDownload
+      	* com_hunkMegs
+      	* fs_game
+      	* sv_serverid
+      	* and the jump_... dvars if jump.cpp is compiled.
+    	* If set to 2 or greater, also overrides jump-related dvars set in jump.cpp.
+    	* If set to 3, also overrides download-related dvars set in libcod.cpp.
+Note that sending these dvars this way is too late to auto-enable downloading right on a client's first connect.
+Instead, a reconnect is necessary for the client then, if downloading wasn't enabled already in the first place.
   * `sv_timeoutMessages`
     * Type: Boolean
     * Default: True